donisumito/AcehX/README.md

 @inproceedings{sukiswo-etal-2025-acehx,
-    title     = {Development of AcehX for Sentiment Analysis Using a BERT-Based Model}, author    = {Doni Sumito Sukiswo and Hammam Riza and Muhammad Subianto and Taufik Fuadi Abidin and Afnan},
-    booktitle = "Proceedings of the The 28th International Conference of Oriental COCOSDA ", month = november,
+    title     = {Development of AcehX for Sentiment Analysis Using a BERT-Based Model}, author    = {Doni Sumito Sukiswo and Hammam Riza and Muhammad Subianto and Taufik Fuadi Abidin and Afnan Afnan}, booktitle = "Proceedings of the The 28th International Conference of Oriental COCOSDA ", month = november,
     year      = {2025}